mansz81/mansz81/README.md

 If you like my work, support me to create more! 😎👍<br>
 <a href="https://www.buymeacoffee.com/forever812S" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="30px"  width="80"  alt="Buy Me A Coffee"></a>

+You can also [fork](https://github.com/readloud/readloud/fork) or take a look at the [Installation guide](https://github.com/readloud/readloud/blob/master/INSTALL.md)

 ## 📝 License

 Copyright © 2022 [readloud](https://github.com/readloud).<br />
-This project is [MIT](https://github.com/kefranabg/readme-md-generator/blob/master/LICENSE) licensed.
+This project is [MIT](https://github.com/readloud/readloud/blob/master/LICENSE) licensed.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_